 Depending on what your reasons are for purchasing a property in Spain, it will most likely dictate the location of your property purchase.
-For example if you are buying a Spanish Villa or apartment for investment purposes to rent out in the Holiday season, you would be best looking in the costal areas of Spain.
-Spanish Costal properties are far more popular with holidaymakers, and receive a higher rental income.
+For example if you are buying a Spanish villa or apartment for investment purposes to rent out in the holiday season, you would be best looking in the coastal areas of Spain.
+Spanish coastal properties are far more popular with holidaymakers, and receive a higher rental income.
 If you are purchasing a property for just your personal use or relocation, then you need to think about the lifestyle you want to lead in Spain, and what kind of property suits your needs and works best for you.
 If you want to use the property for quick weekend getaways for example, then being located near an airport would make the journey much easier.

 You must work out a budget that you are comfortable with and can afford.
 If you are a cash buyer, always remember that there are buying costs on top of the purchase price of the property.
 Below, we have added a simulated buying cost chart to help you calculate the final purchase cost of a property.
 You should budget at least 10% on top of the purchase price for buying costs.
 Allow up to 13% when buying with a mortgage.

 If you need a mortgage or bank loan to purchase a property in Spain, as many of us do, you will need to provide the following documentation in order to qualify.

 · Income tax declaration for the past 2 years

 · Payroll or other proof of income for the past 6 months

 · A list of mortgage loans already held if any.

 · A statement of your assets and outgoings from your accountant.

 It is worth speaking to a mortgage provider or bank before you start the viewing process, to confirm with them how much deposit you would need to secure the mortgage, and what the estimated monthly repayments would be.
 Thus ensuring that the figures coincide with your budget, and what you can afford to pay back monthly.